 - If a fourth build starts it will use the volume from the third build since this was the last saved volume.

 If you use the SAAS version of Codefresh, then you don’t have any control of cache policies.
 The SAAS version is fully controlled by Codefresh personnel and the cache policies in place might clear caches sooner than you think.

 If you run a pipeline very infrequently it is possible to suffer many cache misses.
 If you also use obscure Docker images you might see them downloaded again and again.

-If you run the hybrid or on-prem versions of Codefresh, then your system administrator is responsible for fine-tuning the cache settings.
+If you run the Hybrid Runner or on-premises versions of Codefresh, then your system administrator is responsible for fine-tuning the cache settings.

 Codefresh YAML for pipeline definitions